vardhiro/dhpress/README.md

 # dhpress
-A standalone Content Management System
+A standalone 'one page' Content Management System